About Blog Contact Pey

 Is Bannockburn walkable?

 Not for retail errands — the neighborhood was designed as a wooded residential enclave.
-But the Capital Crescent Trail makes it excellent for cycling to Bethesda (20 min) and Georgetown (35 min).
+But Glen Echo Park and the C&O Canal towpath are close by, and cyclists can ride the towpath into Georgetown.

 How far is Bannockburn from DC?

 Approximately 30–40 minutes by car.
-By bike via the Capital Crescent Trail, Georgetown is about 35–45 minutes.
+Cyclists can reach Georgetown via the C&O Canal towpath.
 Nearest Metro is Friendship Heights (Red Line), ~4–5 miles by car.

 Does Bannockburn have an HOA?